 Public diplomacy complements and reinforces traditional diplomacy by communicating U.S. interests directly to the Indian public and by fostering mutual understanding and building trust between the United States and India.

-The Public Affairs Section is responsible for press relations, cultural, and educational affairs, and exchange and information activities that articulate U.S. foreign policy and promote greater mutual understanding between India and the United States.
+The Public Diplomacy Section is responsible for press relations, cultural and educational affairs, and exchange and information activities that articulate U.S. foreign policy and promote greater mutual understanding between India and the United States.

 Political and Economic Section

-The Pol-Econ section monitors political and economic developments within the consular district and engages in fostering economic relations between the U.S and the states of Andhra Pradesh and Orissa.
+The Pol-Econ section monitors political and economic developments within the consular district and engages in fostering economic relations between the U.S and the states of Telangana, Andhra Pradesh, and Odisha.